IchenDEV/Aria2UWP/ReadMe.md

 ## Installation

-Aria2 for UWP is a Windows 10 UWP project.You can download it from [Microsoft Store](https://www.microsoft.com/store/apps/9MZ7PKHR7DRH) when we pass it.
+AK Downloader（Aria2 for UWP） is a Windows 10 UWP project.You can download it from [Microsoft Store](https://www.microsoft.com/store/apps/9MZ7PKHR7DRH) when we pass it.

 Or you can just download the release build from below.Then unzip the achieve right click the <font color=#ff9900 >Add-AppDevPackage.ps1</font>
 ,then click "run in powershell".